-Johns Hopkins Bloomberg School of Public Health, and Luv u Project have joined forces to co-sponsor The Carolyn C. Mattingly Award for Mental Health in the Workplace.
-The Award is launching in 2021, as a complement to APA’s Psychologically Healthy Workplace Award.
+The Johns Hopkins Bloomberg School of Public Health and The Luv u Project have joined forces to co-sponsor The Carolyn C. Mattingly Award for Mental Health in the Workplace.
+The Award is launching in 2022.

 About The Award

-Recognizing that workplace mental health efforts are most effective in the context of an overarching culture of health and comprehensive efforts that enhance employee well-being, the Mattingly Workplace Award was developed as a complement to APA’s Psychologically Healthy Workplace Award (APA Award) and builds on the foundation of workplace practices encompassed by that award.
-Those include employee involvement in decision-making, health and safety policies, employee growth and development, work-life balance, employee recognition, and strategic communication.
+Recognizing that workplace mental health efforts are most effective in the context of an overarching culture of health and comprehensive efforts that enhance employee well-being, the Mattingly Workplace Award is built on the foundation of broad-based psychologically healthy workplace practices including opportunities for employee involvement, health and safety efforts, training and development, work-life support, reward and recognition, and strategic communication.

 The Carolyn C. Mattingly Award for Mental Health in the Workplace is led by an Award Advisory Committee, whose role is to provide expertise in the area of employee mental health.
 These professionals came from different backgrounds to develop the award criteria.
 They now serve as independent reviewers for the application process.